oliyh/cljs-webapp-from-scratch/README.md

 This now renders as below, and when we type a new item into the input and press enter, it joins the list!
 ![shadow-cljs processes](/interaction.gif?raw=true)

+> Todo: mention re-frame and competitors for more advanced state management
+> Todo: mention new react state stuff?

+## Conclusion

+> What have we learned?
+> How to progress from here
+> Include links for other libraries that might be useful?

 ### Evaluation of reagent

 > Is this an appendix?
+Probably out of scope for this article

 - Very mature, defacto standard
 - Nice API